-Since the Estate Strategy was published and approved in 2018, the LTE Group, with the help and support of Manchester City Council, acquired part of the former Boddingtons' Brewery site and is now on site with the construction of Phase 1 of the City Centre site.
-The scheme architects are a partnership of Simpson Haugh and education specialists, Bond Bryan Architects.
-Proposals secured planning permission in December 2019 and following some enabling works, main construction commenced in July 2020.
-The main contractor building the scheme is Willmott Dixon.
-The City Centre element (£93m) is ahead of programme and on budget and will be operational in September 2022.
-The LTE Group has sufficient land on this site to build the planned Phase 2 facility.
-The development of the City Centre Campus has incorporated a number of design features to contribute towards the city's zero carbon agenda.
+Since the Estate Strategy was published and approved in 2018, the LTE Group, with the help and support of Manchester City Council, acquired part of the former Boddingtons' Brewery site and appointed a main contractor to complete work on the £93M phase 1 project in July 2020.
+Works were completed in July 2022 and the new state of the art City Centre Campus building opened to students in September 2022.
+The development of the City Centre Campus incorporated a number of design features to contribute towards the city's zero carbon agenda.
 These include: application of BREEAM standards to achieve an 'Excellent' rating, achieving an EPC rating of A and achieving a minimum 10% carbon reduction, in line with the MCC Core Strategy.